ChendoChap/ps4-ipv6-uaf/README.md

 3) Dynamic Resolving (`sys_dynlib_dlsym`) allowed from any process
 4) Custom system call #11 (`kexec()`) to execute arbitrary code in kernel mode
 5) Allow unprivileged users to call `setuid(0)` successfully.
 Works as a status check, doubles as a privilege escalation.
+6) (`sys_dynlib_load_prx`) patch
 ## Notes
 - The page will crash on successful kernel exploitation, this is normal
-- There are a few races involved with this exploit, losing one of them and attempting the exploit again might not immediately crash the system but stability will take a hit, upon seeing an '[ERROR] ...' alert it is best to reboot the system.
+- There are a few races involved with this exploit, losing one of them and attempting the exploit again might not immediately crash the system but stability will take a hit.
-- 6.xx's webkit side is occasionally unstable atm and may trigger a 'few' extra OOM's
-- the payload loader does not mmap at a static address, make sure payloads are made with this in mind.

 ## Contributors